 Note: Before you can issue certificates, the administrator for your instance of Open edX must configure the platform to allow course teams to generate and issue certificates.
-For more information, see Generate Certificates For a Course and Enabling Course Certificates in Installing, Configuring, and Running the Open edX Platform.
+For more information, see Enable Automatic Certificate Generation and Enabling Course Certificates in Installing, Configuring, and Running the Open edX Platform.

-Studio automatically generates certificates for both self-paced courses and instructor-paced courses.
+The platform can automatically generate certificates for both self-paced courses and instructor-paced courses.
 When certificates become available, options for learners to view their certificates are available on the learner dashboard, the learner Profile page, and the course Progress page.